feffjorn/subscribers-counter/README.md

 - In the GitHub repository, navigate to the Settings tab
 - From the source section drop-down menu, select the Master Branch
 - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The live link can be found here - [Subscriber Counter](https://fekadon.github.io/subscribers-counter/)

 ## Credits